johnwargo/johnwargo-static-11ty/src/posts/2023/ai-developer-tools-in-action.md

 ---
 title: AI Developer Tools in Action
-description: A was doing some coding this morning and encountered an excellent example of AI generated code that I had to share with you.
+description: I was doing some coding this morning and encountered an excellent example of AI generated code that I had to share with you.
 date: 2023-07-15
 headerImage:
 headerImageAltText: